GoSecure/pyrdp/docs/layers.md

 ### Segmentation
 The segmentation layer comes right after TCP and its primary job is to send data to the proper layer for the current PDU type.
 Depending on the PDU's header, it will send data either to the TPKT layer or the fast-path layer, and send all bytes to this layer until a full PDU has been read.
 In RDP, two different protocols can be seen as having a segmentation job: TPKT and fast-path.

 TPKT PDUs are very simple: they only have a header, a length and a payload field.
-Segmentation is its only job.
-On the other hand, fast-path is much more complicated: it contains a length field, which allows it to be used for segmentation, but it also contains actual input or output data.
+Segmentation is their only job.
+On the other hand, fast-path is much more complicated: a fast-path PDU contains a length field, which allows it to be used for segmentation, but it also contains input or output data.

 Both of these protocols can be used during the same session.
 Fast-path is used for quick input and output transmissions.
 TPKT is used for the entire connection sequence as well as more specialized PDUs.
 It's also